|

 seems likely that The Doctor underwent the processes which enable

-both of these as part of his graduation ceremonies.
+both of these as part of their graduation ceremonies.

 |